RaffaeleBerzoini/NERONE/README.md

 ## Our models

-In the folder `results` you can find float, quantized and compiled model (for the ZCU104) obtained and described in the associated publication.
+In the folder `results` you can find float, quantized and compiled models (for the ZCU104) obtained and described in the associated publication.

-Refer also to the [following repository](https://github.com/necst/SENECA). for a detailed description of one of the test cases.
+Refer also to the [following repository](https://github.com/necst/SENECA) for a detailed description of one of the test cases.

 <a id="paper_ref"></a>
 # Associated Publication